readysettech/docs-old/docs/guides/deploy/deploy-readyset-kubernetes.md

 === "RDS Postgres"

-    - Note that this tutorial covers the [scale-out deployment pattern](production-notes.md#scale-out), with the ReadySet Server and Adapter running as separate processes on separate machines.
+    - Note that this tutorial deploys the ReadySet Server and ReadySet Adapter running as a single process on a single machine.

     - Make sure you have an [Amazon RDS for Postgres](https://aws.amazon.com/rds/postgresql/) database running Postgres 13 or 14.